niejn/tinyFIX/README.md

 **Timeouts/Async   :** Currently does not support async APIs however send and recv methods support timeout values.
 Timeout for sending and receiving FIX messages can be specified via FixSession::setNetworkTimeout call.

 **Thread safety  :** Only send and recv methods are using same mutex.
 There is no other syncronisation considerations.

+**Limitations :** Current FIXServer is supporting only single client.

+**Example applications :** You will find example FIX server and clients in library directory : https://github.com/akhin/tiny_fix/blob/master/library

+Also you can find an additional parallel client automation example : https://github.com/akhin/tiny_fix/blob/master/library/example_concurrent_client_automation.py

+It can load FIX messages from a text file.
+Then it will fork specified number of FIX clients to a target server.
+It will consider each fully filled or canceled order as processed.
+The automation ends when all orders are processed.